The sacred ground of suffering

 “… remove thy sandals from thy feet, for this is holy ground …”

-• Return here daily, weekly to consider, reflect, and pray;
+• I will return here to consider, reflect, and pray.